w3f/Grants-Program/MPT.md

 | 3. | Set up the MPT chain focusing on the basic functionalities of assets, transactions, and consensus mechanism. | Testing the creation, issuing, and transfer of assets, along with transaction processing.
 Given the platform's initial phase, the MPT chain will operate in a permissioned manner, emphasizing its role in alternative finance and digital private markets for a diverse set of market participants. |
 | 4. | Design and Implement a consensus mechanism. | Choose and integrate a consensus algorithm that aligns with the permissioned nature of the MPT chain and ensures transaction and data integrity.
 This will be vital for trustworthiness and reliability of the platform.|

+#### Possible course of action for deliverables:

 - d1.1: Draft a blueprint of the MPT protocol capturing key features.
 - d1.2: Define the architecture of the MPT pallet.
 - d1.3: Identify and incorporate necessary extensions for future scalability.
 - d2.1: Integrate core *Substrate* extrinsics for account management, balances, and transactions.
 - d2.2: Design and develop custom extrinsics tailored for RWAs and alternative finance:
-  - `tokenize_asset`: This extrinsic would allow users or organizations to tokenize their real-world assets.
+  - `tokenize_asset`: this extrinsic would allow users or organizations to tokenize their real-world assets.
 It would require details of the asset, proof of ownership, and the amount to be tokenized.
-  - `issue_tokens`: Once an asset is tokenized, this extrinsic can be used to issue the corresponding RWA tokens to the asset holder.
+  - `issue_tokens`: once an asset is tokenized, this extrinsic can be used to issue the corresponding RWA tokens to the asset holder.
-  - `transfer_tokens`: A custom function tailored for the transfer of RWA tokens, incorporating any regulatory or compliance checks necessary for such assets.
+  - `transfer_tokens`: a custom function tailored for the transfer of RWA tokens, incorporating any regulatory or compliance checks necessary for such assets.
 - d2.3: Test and validate the integrated extrinsics for seamless operations.
 - d3.1: Establish the MPT chain infrastructure.
 - d3.2: Implement asset management functionalities - creation, issuance, and transfer.